 Apple author-identifying data is locked to image files and difficult to strip out.
 For all other platforms mentioned above, author-identifying data, if present when uploaded, remains in the files, but can be easily modified or deleted once an image is copied.
-Furthermore, we have found that many authors fail to include important copyright information (such as their name or contact information) in the metadata they enter.
+Furthermore, we have found that many authors unaffiliated with major agencies fail to include important copyright information (such as their name or contact information) in the metadata they enter.